Dean for Research & Knowledge Exchange

 A Fellow of the Royal Historical Society, Professor Brown serves on the committee of the Eighteenth-Century Ireland Society; is on the editorial board of Studies in Burke and his Time and is a member of the Advisory Committee for the International Review of Scottish Studies.

-From October 2014 Professor Brown has been the Director of Research for Arts and Social Sciences.
+Since October 2014 Professor Brown has been the Director of Research for Arts and Social Sciences.
 He is also the Acting Director of the Research Institute of Irish and Scottish Studies.
 As Discipline Research Leader for History and History of Art (2012-14), he played a central role in organising the REF 2014 submission for those disciplines.